pkstaz/rhoai-roadshow-v2/docs/0-initial-setup/README.md

 * Scale worker nodes in your OpenShift cluster to ensure sufficient resources
 * Configure hardware profiles to define compute resources for your workloads
+* Create a workspace for your activities
-* Deploy base models that will be used throughout the workshop
+* Deploy foundation models that will be used throughout the workshop
-* Create a workspace and workbench for your activities
+* Create a workbench for your activities

 ## Prerequisites